aimat-lab/hat_pes_learning/README.md

 # hat_pes_learning
 Data generation scripts and ML potential training scripts for the paper 'Learning Potential Energy Surfaces of Hydrogen Atom Transfer Reactions in Peptides'.

-# ML Potential Data Generation for Hydrogen Atom Transfer in Peptides
+# Data Generation for Hydrogen Atom Transfer in Peptides

 This repository provides a modular pipeline to generate training data (coordinates, energies, forces) for machine-learned potentials targeting hydrogen atom transfer (HAT) reactions in peptides.